 If you have a concern about the safety of products in these other areas, you should contact the specialist regulator for advice.

 Workplace Health and Safety Queensland can help you with workplace health and safety issues, as well as issues related to:

 - construction equipment.

-Department of Education and Training monitors training providers and takes complaints on:
+Department of Employment, Small Business and Training monitors training providers and takes complaints on: